This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 .

-As soon as you attach the Guest Additions image to the VM, you will get a prompt to run the automatic installation.
-Click Run
+As soon as you attach the Guest Additions image to the VM, click on the CD icon in the menu bar, and then click the Run Software

 Press Return